About the course…

-There are also practices across the media such as advertising, news and sports coverage.
-The media industry is one of the most powerful global operations that exist in modern society and it is big business.
-This course makes you think (differently) about the world you inhabit and ‘a world’ the media constructs.
-It challenges you to make your own media texts and products, using excellent resources and facilities.
+The media industry is one of the most powerful global operations that exist in modern society; this course makes you think differently about the world you inhabit and ‘a world’ the media constructs.

-(AS) Unit One: Investigating Media.
-You will study the main media platforms of broadcasting, e-media and print.
-A wide range of media texts will be studied across the three platforms and you will learn how a set of Key Concepts underpin this study.
-The unit will also cover cross-media topic areas such as: Broadcast/Film Fiction, Documentary, Music, News and Sport.
+- Investigating Media – you will study the main media platforms of broadcasting, e-media and print.
+A wide range of media texts will be studied across the three platforms and you will learn how a set of key concepts underpin this study.
+The unit also covers cross-media topic areas such as broadcast/film fiction, documentary, music, news and sport.

-(AS) Unit Two: Creating Media.
-This unit provides you with the opportunity to work individually or in a group to create media products from a production brief provided by the Awarding Body.
+- Creating Media – this unit provides you with the opportunity to work individually or in a group to create media products from a production brief provided by the awarding body.

-(A2) Unit Three: Critical Perspectives.
-Two pre-set topic areas are studied across the three media platforms developing your understanding of media text communication by considering the contexts of how media products are created; such as the wider social, historical, political and economic issues.
+- Critical Perspectives – two pre-set topic areas are studied across the three media platforms, developing your understanding of media text communication by considering the contexts of how media products are created, such as the wider social, historical, political and economic issues.

-(A2) Unit Four: Media: Research and Production.
-This unit will require you to produce a critical investigation into an area of media activity that interests you and a linked production that illustrates aspects of your investigation.
-Media Studies is a full and active course that will both encourage and challenge your view of the world in which you are part.
+- Media: Research and Production – this unit will require you to produce a critical investigation into an area of media activity that interests you, and a linked production that illustrates aspects of your investigation.

-You can go on to university to study for a degree in media, cultural studies, film and TV, advertising or a wide range of degree programmes related to Media Studies.
-Your career choices will also include a wide range of design and creative industry opportunities; some of which are still developing or as yet not available, as they could be started by you!
+You can go on to university to study for a degree in media, cultural studies, film and TV, advertising or a wide range of degree programmes related to media studies.